On this page:

-If you need to hold a meeting, you can:
+If the association is unable to hold a meeting in person, you can:

 - use a teleconference, videoconference or other means of electronic communication.
 The Associations Incorporation Reform Act 2012 (the Act) permits members to take part in general meetings by using technology that allows members to clearly and simultaneously communicate with each other, regardless of the incorporated association's rules about this.
 The Act also permits meetings of the committee of an incorporated association to be conducted by use of technology that allows members to clearly and simultaneously communicate with each other.